 Annex III: 2 of the Customs Valuation Agreement allowed developing countries which valued goods on the basis of officially established minimum values to make a reservation to enable them to retain such values on a limited & transitional basis under such terms & conditions as may be agreed to by the Members.

 The SDT provisions of the Customs Valuation Agreement, contained in Article 20 & Annex III of the Agreement, do not specifically refer to LDCs.
-However, the 2001 Doha Ministerial Decision on Implementation-related Issues and Concerns urges the Council for Trade in Goods to give positive consideration to requests that may be made by least-developed country members under paragraphs 1 & 2 of Annex III of the Customs Valuation Agreement or under Article IX.3 of the WTO Agreement, as well as to take into consideration the particular circumstances of least-developed countries when setting the terms & conditions including time-frames.
+However, the 2001 Doha Ministerial Decision on Implementation-related Issues and Concerns urged the Council for Trade in Goods to give positive consideration to requests that may be made by least-developed country members under paragraphs 1 & 2 of Annex III of the Customs Valuation Agreement or under Article IX.3 of the WTO Agreement, as well as to take into consideration the particular circumstances of least-developed countries when setting the terms & conditions including time-frames.

 Article IX.3 of the WTO Agreement provides that in exceptional circumstances, the Ministerial Conference may decide to waive an obligation imposed on a Member by this Agreement or any of the Multilateral Trade Agreements, provided that any such decision shall be taken by three-fourths (4) of the Members unless otherwise provided for in this paragraph.